Arugula

 • Medicine and Nutrients: Ginger offer trace amounts of potassium and vitamin C, but its medicinal properties are far more important.
 Ginger is known to relieve digestive, respiratory, and pain issues as well as support a healthy immune system.
 It’s taken in the form of in teas or other medicinal brews and infusions.

 • Storing and Shelf Stability: Fresh ginger rhizomes need to be stored in a cool moist area like a fridge crisper or a sealed plastic bag, and can keep for about a month or so.
+Ginger can keep in the freezer for about 6 months minced, sliced, or pureed.

 Ways to Prepare